|

 devastating attacks.
 You can use the momentum from your movement combined

-the correct distance enables you to strike the target cleanly allowing for
+While the correct distance enables you to strike the target cleanly

 Here are some examples of interceptions: